Euphredes/Euphredes/README.txt

 (You the one that took my cigarette on the dock.)

-Nah, I've never seen your face.
+I've never seen your face.
 (You got a cigarette?)

 Yeah.